 I learnt about Roy Toulson’s potential in one match when I’d caught double figures on stick float to win the Nelson Field section, only for Roy to push me into second overall with a winning 14lb-odd waggler haul from the Road stretch.
 I never ever drew near to Pete but for a time he enjoyed a winning run wherever he fished on the Trent and had a bigger reputation than his team-mate.

-The potential North v South battle between these two ‘big name’ anglers might have attracted many early spectators but it never materialised.
-I was very impressed by Palmer’s performance on the waggler; less so about that of Mumford.
+The potential north versus south battle between these two big name anglers might have attracted many early spectators but it never materialised.
+I was very impressed by Palmer’s performance on the waggler, less so about that of Mumford.

 He, the man I’d admired from Angling Times articles and who was famous for his immaculately neat tackle box, fished a short whip all day long and caught gudgeon.
 But he simply gave away the waggler line or ‘outfield’ to his upstream neighbour without seeming to even look upstream to check what was happening.
 Palmer was effectively able to draw fish up from Mumford’s swim to add to his own!

-Pete was a member of the legendary 1980 National which Notts Fed won with a record 883 points: Mark Wintle was there that day too and recalls:
+Pete was a member of the legendary 1980 National which Notts Fed won with a record 883 points.
+Mark Wintle was there that day too and recalls the following.